cjdbarlow/Part-One/bispectral-index.md

 ##Cons
 * Proprietary algorithim
 * Expensive
-* May be inappropriately fall with use of muscle relaxants
+* May be inaccurate with:
+ * Hypothermia
+ * Hypercarbia
+ * Hypoxia
+ * Muscle relaxants
+ BIS may fall inappropriately.
-* May not fall appropriately with non-GABAergic agents (e.g. ketamine, nitrous oxide)
+ * Non-GABAergic agents (e.g. ketamine, nitrous oxide)
+ May not fall appropriately.

  ---